 AERG is an inter-disciplinary group and has strong links with arts education organisations nationally and internationally.
 This collaboration not only facilitates the potential for lively and enriching inter-disciplinary exchange across a number of disciplines, but also serves to provide an important focal point for research in the area of the Arts in Education in wider society.
 Although in its early years of operation, AERG has been successful in developing valuable networking opportunities between organisations and institutions involved in arts education, and who are also interested in engaging in researching their own practices.

 Students on the associated M.Ed.
-(Drama in Education) and B.Mus.
-Ed. programmes, and doctoral students have engaged in collaborative practice and research with the National Gallery of Ireland, the Abbey Theatre, the National Association of Youth Drama, CREATE (the national government agency for community arts), Aspire (Asperger Syndrome Association of Ireland), the Arts Council, Education Centres, Fingal County Council's early childhood and arts offices, a regional Travellers' Association, and over 30 kindergarten, primary and secondary schools to date.
-Distance learning students associated with AERG are similarly involved in research projects in over 10 countries at the moment.
+(Drama in Education, Music in Education) and B.Mus.
+Ed. programmes, and doctoral students have engaged in collaborative practice and research with the National Gallery of Ireland, the Abbey Theatre, the National Association of Youth Drama, Creative Ireland, CREATE (the national government agency for community arts), Aspire (Asperger Syndrome Association of Ireland), the Arts Council, Education Centres, Fingal County Council's early childhood and arts offices, a regional Travellers' Association, and over 100 kindergarten, primary and secondary schools to date.
+Distance learning students associated with AERG are similarly involved in research projects in over 15 countries at the moment.

 The establishment of the Arts Education Research Group is enhancing our ability to prioritise its vision in a belief in the value of arts and learning as an intrinsic component of human culture that deserves formal recognition in schools and wider society, and as a way of transforming and renewing educational systems to achieve valuable personal, social and cultural objectives which will benefit all children, young people and life long learners of all ages.

 Research Group Members